adammurdoch/configuration-cache-serialization/README.md

 ## Groovy closures

+TODO - this is not finished yet.

 ## Providers that fail during serialization

-## File collections that fail during serialization
+Consistent with file collections that fail during serialization.

-TODO - this was already fixed in 7.6?

 ## Java serializable object that fail during serialization